 It’s based on the internet’s favorite nightmare: The Backrooms, an endless maze of yellow-tinted offices, buzzing fluorescent lights, and the uneasy feeling that you’ve slipped out of reality.
 The game throws you into that exact liminal nightmare and simply says, “Find a way out.”

 The concept sounds simple, but the execution nails the atmosphere.
 You wander through identical rooms that twist on themselves, catch glimpses of movement where there shouldn’t be any, and occasionally hear something breathing just out of sight.
 It’s horror through disorientation, not blood and guts.
+After surviving claustrophobic corridors, you deserve some catharsis, Hyrule Warriors: Age of Imprisonment is the full-blown battlefield therapy session.

 The Gameplay Loop, Endless Rooms, Real Tension